 60-30-10 is a timeless decorating rule that can help you put a color scheme together easily.
-The 60% + 30% + 10% proportion is meant to give balance to the colors used in any space.
+The 60 percent + 30 percent + 10 percent proportion is meant to give balance to the colors used in any space.
 This concept is incredibly simple to use.

 Here’s How to Use the 60-30-10 Rule

-Your 60% is the main color for your room.
-Most likely the 60% in a living room would be most of your walls, large accent pieces like area rugs, and perhaps a sofa.
-The idea is that the 60% color anchors the space and also serves as a backdrop for what comes next.
+Your 60 percent is the main color for your room.
+Most likely the 60 percent in a living room would be most of your walls, large accent pieces like area rugs, and perhaps a sofa.
+The idea is that the 60 percent color anchors the space and also serves as a backdrop for what comes next.

 Using a tried and true decorating rule can make your color choices so easy that you may wonder why everyone doesn’t follow it.
 But perhaps you’re a decorating rebel who wants to think outside the box when it comes to creating a color scheme, or you feel that you need more than three choices to express your color ideas.
 Whatever your reason is for wanting to break the 60-30-10 rule, there are ways to do it while still creating color balance in your home.

-Like a cheeky upstart in a Broadway play, it’s really okay to give 110% when putting together your color scheme.
-This means that you can choose your 60% main color, your 30% secondary color, but choose two 10% accent colors instead of one.
+Like a cheeky upstart in a Broadway play, it’s really okay to give 110 percent when putting together your color scheme.
+This means that you can choose your 60 percent main color, your 30 percent secondary color, but choose two 10 percent accent colors instead of one.
 There are times when one accent color is just not enough, so go ahead and get that extra throw pillow or candle holder.

 When you create a monochromatic color scheme, your main, secondary, and accent colors, can be varying shades of the same color, rather than three separate colors.
-A neutral greige can be soothing as your 60% main color, a deep shade of the same greige is stunning as your 30% secondary color, and a pale shade of your greige lightens up the scheme as your 10% accent color.
+A neutral greige can be soothing as your 60 percent main color, a deep shade of the same greige is stunning as your 30 percent secondary color, and a pale shade of your greige lightens up the scheme as your 10 percent accent color.
 A neutral monochromatic color scheme creates an extremely relaxing color scheme.

 Write Your Own Decorating Formula